 - Safe Actions

 Under the provisions of the Immigration and Reform Act of 1986, the successful candidate will be required to provide evidence of identity and eligibility for employment.
 WHS is an Equal Opportunity Employer that does not discriminate on the grounds of race, color, sex, religion, national origin, marital status, disability, sexual orientation, genetic profile or any class protected by law.
 WHS is a drug free/smoke free workplace.
-Employment will be contingent upon successfully passing a drug screen conducted at WHS expense.
+Employment will be contingent upon successfully passing a drug screen (testing only for substances that are illegal in Oregon) conducted at WHS expense.

 - Career Opportunity – Thrift Store Assistant – Part-time - March 12, 2019